kevdo8580/cse15l-lab-reports/lab1.md

 # Lab Report 1: Setting Up The Begining of CSE 15L Journey

-## Step 1: Installing Visual Art Studio and Setting Up The Enviroment
+## Step 1: Installing Visual Studio Code and Setting Up The Enviroment

-Download visual art studio, if you haven't done so.
+Download visual studio code, if you haven't done so.
 Use this [link](https://code.visualstudio.com/) to get started.
+Click on download and a page of instruction to get started will pop up.
+Follow the instruction and install visual studio code.
+Asd shown below:

-Once you have download visual art studio, use this [link](https://gitforwindows.org/) to download git.
-To set up git, click next on everything except the default editor and change it to using visual art studio as default editor.
+Once you have download visual studio code, use this [link](https://gitforwindows.org/) to download git.
+To set up git, click next on everything except the default editor and change it to using visual studio code as the default editor.
 As shown below:

 ![Image](Screenshot (105).png)

-Once your done installing git, open visual art studio and open a new terminal and under the tab powershell or +, change it to git bash.
-Now your ready to go and you should see a $ in the terminal.
+Once you've installing git, open visual studio code and a new terminal, and under the powershell or + tab, change it to git bash as shown below.
+Now you're ready to go and you should see a $ in the terminal.

 ![Image](Screenshot (108).png)
 ![Image](Screenshot (110).png)